antonsapyanov/react-test-task/README.md

 2. Use [socket.io-client](https://socket.io/docs/client-api) to connect to the server
 3. That’s all

-**P.S.** Feel free to use any module bundler, charts package, UI-kit etc you want.
+**P.S.** Feel free to use any module bundler, charts package, UI-kit etc you want. **BUT** please, leave some notes about the project setup.

 # Server Setup